The emergence of Co-operative Societies, 19th century

 The first co-operative societies in Wales were established in the South Wales valleys.

 They were modelled on the Rochdale Pioneers of England, established in 1844.
-The Rochdale Society of Equitable Pioneers was a group of 28 weavers, silk workers, and other artisans who had suffered from mechanisation of the Industrial Revolution.
+The Rochdale Society of Equitable Pioneers was a group of 28 weavers, silk workers, and other artisans who had suffered from the mechanisation of the Industrial Revolution.
 They combined their efforts to create business principles that would benefit them.

 So, how does a Co-operative Society work?